smoothEM: a new approach for the simultaneous assessment of smooth patterns and spikes: The smoothEM approach

 \subsection{Some observations and remarks}

-An important observation is that the performance of the procedure depends critically on the grid of $\lambda$ values chosen for its implementation.
-We can choose a relatively small grid based on prior knowledge about the smoothness of $f$ and/or visual inspection.
-If there is no prior knowledge and/or visual inspection is not particularly informative, we must choose a sufficiently large and dense grid that will likely include a good $\lambda$.
-However, this requires fitting more smoothing splines and running more EM algorithms, at greater computational cost.

-In Step~2, the initial magnitude-based classification can be done in various ways, e.g., running a 1-dimensional $K$-means algorithm, or based on the largest sequential difference of ordered residuals.
-The reasonable percentage mentioned in the same step can be determined from prior knowledge, or defaulted to be $50\%$.
+The performance of our procedure depends critically on the grid of $\lambda$ values chosen for its implementation.
+A relatively small grid suffices if one has prior knowledge about the smoothness of $f$.
+Otherwise, we recommend exploring a dense grid, likely to include a good $\lambda$ value , withstanding the greater computational cost.
+Also, the initial residual magnitude-based classification in Step~2 can be implemented in different ways, with different computational costs (e.g., running a 1-dimensional $K$-means, or pinpointing the largest difference in the ordered sequence).